lelomator/lelodactyl/README.md

 </p>

 > [!WARNING]
+> Lelodactyl isn't meant for production currently.
+Please don't use it like that.

+### Most things of the README of [Pyrodactyl](https://github.com/pyrohost/pyrodactyl) also apply to this project.

+> [!WARNING]
 > Pyrodactyl is under development and pre-release.
 Some UI elements may appear broken, and there might be some bugs.

 > [!IMPORTANT]
-> For Pyrodactyl-specific issues, please use [Pyrodactyl GitHub Discussions](https://github.com/pyrohost/pyrodactyl/discussions) instead of Pterodactyl or Pelican support channels.
+> For Lelodactyl-specific issues, please use [Lelodactyl GitHub Discussions](https://github.com/lelomator/lelodactyl/discussions) instead of Lelodactyl or Pterodactyl or Pelican support channels.

 Pyrodactyl is the Pterodactyl-based game server management panel that focuses on performance enhancements, a reimagined, accessible interface, and top-tier developer experience.
 Builds faster, compiles smaller: Pyrodactyl is the world's best Pterodactyl.